hurxxxx/agent7/README.md

 1. Takes a user **query** as input
 2. Reasons about the query and decides on an action
-3. Executes the chosen action using available tools
+3. Executes the chosen action using available tools (including web search)
 4. Observes the result of the action
 5. Repeats steps 2-4 until it can provide a final answer

-By default, it's set up with a basic set of tools, but can be easily extended with custom tools to suit various use cases.
+By default, it's set up with web search capabilities using the Tavily API, but can be easily extended with additional custom tools to suit various use cases.

+### Web Search Functionality

+The agent can search the web for up-to-date information using the Tavily search API.
+This is particularly useful for:
+- Answering questions about current events
+- Finding factual information
+- Researching topics that may have changed since the model's training data cutoff

+When a user asks a question that requires current information, the agent will automatically use the search tool to find relevant information online.

 ## Getting Started